 Feature Principle Games Co-design Act as active participants rather than passive recipients.
-Players feel that their actions and decisions collectively create the world and experience they inhabit.
-Customize Effective learning requires adjustment according to personal styles.
-Gameplay can be customized according to personal situations.
+Players feel that their actions and de- cisions collectively create the world and experience they inhabit.
+Customize Effective learning requires ad- justment according to personal styles.
+Gameplay can be customized accor- ding to personal situations.
 Identity Long-term investment.
 Good games provide players with identities worth deeply investing in.
 Manipulation Human perception and behavior are closely associated.
 Games provide players with virtual space to manipulate complex objects.
 Cycles of expertise Expertise stems from repetitive, cyclical practice.
-Games support the continual expansion and testing of in-system knowledge in new tasks.
-Information 'on de- mand' and 'just in time' 11, Games provide abundant verbal information, which players learn and apply during manipulation.
-Fish tanks The tutorial or beginner mode in games serves as a fish tank demonstration.
+Games support the continual ex- pansion and testing of in-system knowledge in new tasks.
+Information 'on de- mand' and 'just in time' Humans apply information 'just in time' and 'on demand' with a given context.
+Games provide abundant verbal infor- mation, which players learn and apply during manipulation.
+Fish tanks Simplified ecosystems are more likely to explain how critical variables work.
+The tutorial or beginner mode in games serves as a fish tank demonstration.
 Sandboxes An environment that tolerates failure and provides a sense of authenticity can incentive learning.
 Games encourage players to explore through sandbox.
-Skills as strategies Skills are best learned and practiced when used strategically to achieve goals.
+Skills as strategies Skills are best learned and prac- ticed when used strategically to achieve goals.
 Games encourage players to use strategies rather than isolated skills to achieve goals.
 System thinking Experience is enhanced when we understand how it integrate into a larger system.
-Good games enable players to understand how each element integrates into the game's system.
-Meaning as action image Humans think through experiences and imaginative reconstructions on it.
-Games convey through inviting experiences, not preaching.
+Good games enable players to under- stand how each element integrates into the game's system.
+Meaning as action image Humans think through experi- ences and imaginative recon- structions on it.
+Games convey through inviting experi- ences, not preaching.